-• Students should be in school by 7:45 AM.
-The warning bell rings at 7:40 AM.
-The late bell rings at 7:45 AM.
+- Students should be entering the school by 7:35 AM when the warning bell rings.
+The late bell rings at 7:40 AM.
 Lateness deprives the student of the time needed to settle down, organize belongings and perform any pre-class chores that are pending.

-ALL STUDENTS ARE LATE AFTER 7:45 AM.

-- All students arriving after 7:45 AM (during Homeroom) must report directly to the receptionist, present their ID card in order to get a late pass, and then report to their homeroom. - Middle School and High School students (grades 6th to 12th), arriving after 7:55 AM need to get a late slip from the school's receptionist and report to the Dean of Students and/or Principal.
-Consecutive tardiness will affect the participation and/or evaluation in clubs and organizations such as National Honor Society or Student Council. - Only students with medical excuses or a valid excuse (e.g. driver's license, passport) will be accepted in school after 8:40 AM. - Traffic congestion, car problems or oversleeping are not acceptable reasons for tardiness, unless special circumstances apply.
-These circumstances will be determined by the school. - Students who stay home to complete projects will not be allowed to hand them in after first period. - No parent/guardian will be permitted to enter the school and accompany their child to the classroom after the 7:40 AM late bell rings.
-Parents must leave the school premises. - Arriving late to class or school, or failure to comply with attendance regulations will result in disciplinary action. - After five tardies parents will meet with the Dean of Students and/or Principal to find a solution to the problem.
-Five tardies will be counted as an absence. - If Dorado Academy identifies a pattern of absences and/or unjustified tardiness in a student, the school will have the responsibility of notifying the government agencies such as the Department of the Family, as established in the Ley149-1999 "Ley Orgánica del Departamento de Educación de Puerto Rico" and the Ley 246-2011 "Ley para la Seguridad, Bienestar y Protección de Menores."

-The Dean of Students and/or Principal reserves the right to reject any excuse for absence or lateness if the excuse does not represent an acceptable reason.
+ALL STUDENTS ARE LATE AFTER 7:40 AM. - All students arriving after 7:40 AM (during Homeroom) must report directly to the receptionist, present their ID card in order to get a late pass, and then report to their homeroom. - Middle School and High School students (grades 6th to 12th), arriving after 7:40 AM need to get a late slip from the school's receptionist and report to the Dean of Students and/or Principal.
+Consecutive tardiness will affect the participation and/or evaluation in clubs and organizations such as National Honor Society or Student Council. - Only students with medical excuses or a valid excuse (e.g. driver's license, passport) will be accepted in school after 8:40 AM. - No parent/guardian will be permitted to enter the school and accompany their child to the classroom.
+To visit their teacher(s), parents/guardians must make an appointment. - Traffic congestion, car problems or oversleeping are not acceptable reasons for tardiness, unless special circumstances apply.
+These circumstances will be determined by the school. - Students who stay home to complete projects will not be allowed to hand them in after first period. - After five tardies parents will meet with the Dean of Students and/or Principal to find a solution to the problem.
+Five tardies will be counted as an absence.
+Arriving frequently late to class/school or failure to comply with attendance regulations will result in disciplinary action. - If Dorado Academy identifies a pattern of absences and/or unjustified tardiness in a student, the school will have the responsibility of notifying the government agencies such as the Department of the Family, as established in the Ley 246-2011 "Ley para la Seguridad, Bienestar y Protección de Menores." - The Dean of Students and/or Principal reserves the right to reject any excuse for absence or lateness if the excuse does not represent an acceptable reason. - After six (6) unexcused tardiness, the Principal, Dean of Students, or Counselor will schedule a meeting with the Parents/Guardians to follow up and determine a plan to help or solve the situation.